YokeYao/MLLMU-Bench/README.md

 cd data
 git clone https://huggingface.co/datasets/MLLMMU/MLLMU-Bench
 ```
-- For Finetuned vanilla model, you can find it in our HF [here](https://huggingface.co/MLLMMU/LLaVA_Vanilla).
+- For Finetuned vanilla model, you can find it in our HF models here: [LLaVA Model](https://huggingface.co/MLLMMU/LLaVA_Vanilla) and [Idefics2 Model](https://huggingface.co/MLLMMU/Idefics2_Vanilla).
 - Alternatively, you may finetune the off-the-shelf model with our dataset to create your own vanilla model, which can be achieved by `finetune.py`, where it handles data processing and starts finetuning process.
 Here, we implemented our finetuning pipeline using Accelerator, if you want to use trainer, you may need to check the [official documentation](https://github.com/NielsRogge/Transformers-Tutorials/blob/master/LLaVa/Fine_tune_LLaVa_on_a_custom_dataset_(with_PyTorch_Lightning).ipynb).
 ```python
 python finetune.py